-Already downloaded over 1 million 900,000 times worldwide.
+Already downloaded near 2 millions worldwide.
 Used in several books, foreign observatories, by CNRS research professors, websites, TV shows, astronomical magazines and to prepare the Chandraayan 1 lunar mission.
 Used by the European Space Agency (ESA) in the framework of the NELIOTA program.
 Recommended by the French Ministry of National Education.

 Free Moon Study and Observation Program